-Business intelligence software programs refer to computer-based solutions and tools that are employed to translate raw business data into insightful, and thus more useful, information for business analysis decisions.
-Such a software system can manage large amounts of unstructured, unprocessed business data to help companies to identify, develop, and even create new business opportunities and strategies.
-Broadly observed, business intelligence software comprises three basic sets of operations: data discovery, data management, and reporting, and it is expected to contain a vast suite of metrics, evaluation tools, and analytical capacities.
+Business intelligence software solutions refer to computer-based solutions and tools that are used to translate raw business data into insightful, and thus more useful, information for business analysis decisions.
+Such a software solution can handle vast amounts of unstructured, unprocessed business data to enable companies to recognize, expand, and even generate new business prospects and plans.
+Generally observed, business intelligence software contains three key sets of operations: data discovery, data management, and reporting, and it is expected to contain a huge suite of metrics, evaluation tools, and analytical capacities.
 The software can either be an individual application, or can be incorporated in multi-operational project management software.

 We use our unique SmartScore™ system to evaluate all the products listed to help you get the best possible application.
 The total score comprises of the following elements (% show how much each component affects the final score):